livctr/vscode-shortcuts-buddy/README.md

 ## 📚 About

 Have you ever watched someone try to code and they were SO SLOW?
 Then this extension is for them!
-Never click and drag windows again.
-Use Alt+Tab! **Shortcuts Helper** is like training wheels for learning nifty VSCode shortcuts.
+Never click and drag windows again: use Alt+Tab! **Shortcuts Helper** is like training wheels for learning nifty VSCode shortcuts.

 ## 🎮 How It Works